Portsmouth Water System PFAS Updates

 Included with the final proposal, NHDES provided a summary technical report on the development of the drinking water standards (MCLs) including an explanation of the health risk assessment for each compound and information on cost, benefit, occurrence, and ability to detect and treat these chemicals.

-The following table summarizes the EAP advisories and timeline of MCLs for the four New Hampshire regulated compounds, together with PFBS:
+The following table summarizes the health advisories and MCLs for the proposed and regulated compounds:

 • All levels are in Parts-per-Trillion (ppt)